Sumter County License Hearing Guide

 Special Programs

-Occupational License: An occupational license may be available under certain circumstances, allowing you to drive for work-related purposes even while your license is suspended.
+- Occupational License: An occupational license may be available in certain circumstances, allowing you to drive for work-related purposes even if your license is suspended.